bangbangcon/bangbangcon.github.io/speakers.md

 How can code that never runs still cause a program to crash?
 What does it mean to link a library into a compiled program?
 To answer these questions (and shed some light on the mysterious dark art of linking), we'll methodically unravel a surprising edge case of static linking in a C++ program.

-**Josh Bowman-Matthews** builds web browsers and communities for a living.
+**Josh Bowman-Matthews** builds web browsers and communities for a living at Mozilla.
 He enjoys demolishing barriers to participation in open source projects.
 He also sings in a barbershop quartet.

 ---